Search

 Close this search box.

-During your interview, the Asylum Service staff member will particularly ask you regarding the information you stated in your application form, your identity details, about how you came to Greece, the reasons why you left your country of origin or the country you previously resided in (in case you are a stateless person) as well as the reasons why you cannot or you do not wish to return to that country.
-During your interview you can add any additional information or evidence you deem as necessary.
+During the interview, the Asylum Service official will ask you in particular about the information you provide in your application, your identity, how you came to Greece, the reasons why you left your country of origin or the country where you used to live if you are stateless, and the reasons why you cannot or do not wish to return there.
+During the interview you may add any other information you consider necessary.

-An interpreter will also be present during your interview.
-Interpretation will be provided in a language you comprehend.
-Interpretation is provided free of charge.
+An interpreter will be present at the interview.
+The interpretation will be in a language you understand.
+The interpretation service is provided free of charge.

-You may attend your interview accompanied by a lawyer or other counselor (physician, psychologist or social worker) whom you must have authorized in writing so that he/she can attend your interview or represent you before the Asylum Service.
-The fee and other expenses or the lawyer or other counselor will have to be covered by you.
+You may attend the interview with a lawyer or other counsellor (physician, psychologist, or social worker), whom you must authorize in writing to be present during your interview or to represent you before the Asylum Service.
+The fees and expenses of the lawyer or other counsellor will be borne by you.

-Everything you say during your interview is confidential.
-There is no case that information will be disclosed to any authority of your country or your persecutors.
-However, information may be disclosed to other Greek authorities.
+What you say in the interview is confidential.
+It will not be disclosed under any circumstances to the authorities of your country of origin.
+They may, however, be disclosed to other Greek authorities.

-Your interview will be audio recorded.
-The case-handler will compose a text (transcript) that will include all of the questions and answers of the interview.
-If the interview is not audio recorded, you will have to proof read the text in the transcript, assisted by the interpreter, confirm that all contents are correct or ask for any corrections, and sign it.
-You may receive a copy of the transcript and/or the audio recording file of your interview after submitting a relevant application.
-The interview may be conducted via video conference.
+The interview is being audio recorded.
+The official prepares a document (transcript) containing all the questions and answers of the interview.
+If the interview is not recorded, you should check the transcript with the help of the interpreter, confirm its content or ask for corrections to be made and sign it.
+You may, upon request, obtain a copy of the transcript and/or the audio recording of your interview.
+The interview may also be conducted by videoconference.

 Scroll to Top